 What we value is to deliver information to as many people as possible so that we can protect people's lives and property and reduce damage as much as possible through "accurate and prompt delivery of information" and "communicative design, communicative disaster prevention".
 Currently, the people in charge of the disaster prevention information distribution service at Gehirn are people who were affected by the Great East Japan Earthquake and people who were affected by the Kumamoto Earthquake.
 Both of these disasters were hit by tremors as strong as 7 on the Japanese seismic intensity scale and caused tremendous damage, but we are working on developing services to reduce the damage as much as possible by making the most of the lessons learned.

 “How I wish I could have delivered this information on that day...”

-For the past ten years, I have thought about this over and over again.
+For the past 10 years, I have thought about this over and over again.

-But we can’t send that information to the past; we have to leave the next generation with a disaster management system that is as good as possible.
-Just like our predecessors who have improved the systems of disaster management before us.
+But we can’t send that information to the past, we have to leave the next generation with a disaster management system that is as good as possible.
+Just like our predecessors who have improved the systems of disaster management.
 As an engineer, I believe that failures must be remedied by these systems.